VernierST/godirect-examples/python/readme.md

 ## Getting Started Requirements

-We have developed a Python module called `godirect` that allows you to communicate with Vernier Go Direct sensors via USB or Bluetooth Low Energy (BLE).
+We have developed a Python module called `godirect` that allows you to communicate with the sensors of a Vernier Go Direct device via USB or Bluetooth Low Energy (BLE).
 This requires the following:

-- A Vernier Go Direct Sensor
+- A Vernier Go Direct Device
 - A Windows® 10, macOS®, Linux, or Raspberry Pi computer
 - An installation of Python 3
 - An installation of the Vernier godirect module for Python 3